Laborers' International Union of North America

 The Laborers' International Union of North America (LIUNA, stylized as LiUNA!), often shortened to just the Laborers' Union, is an American and Canadian labor union formed in 1903.
 As of 2017, they had about 500,000 members, about 80,000 of whom are in Canada.
-The current general president is Terence M. O'Sullivan who was appointed general president in 2000, elected by delegates in 2001, and re-elected in 2006.
+The current general president is Brent Booker who was appointed general president in 2023.
 There are nine regions across North America; these regions are further divided into 500 local unions.
 One region is in Toronto, Canada, and is led by Joseph Mancinelli, Local 183, which is the largest construction local union in North America.

 History

 1900–1920

 LIUNA's origins stretch back to the 19th century when local construction unions began popping up across the United States.
-Then, in March 1903, Samuel Gompers, the President of the American Federation of Labor (AFL), successfully persuaded various local construction unions from across the U.S. to unite in order to consolidate power in their fight against unfair labor practices.
+Then, in March 1903, Samuel Gompers, the President of the American Federation of Labor (AFL), successfully persuaded various local construction unions from across the US to unite in order to consolidate power in their fight against unfair labor practices.